Lakifume/True-Randomization/README.md

 ## How to build from source

 Requirements:
-* latest version of Python 3.10
+* latest version of Python
 * latest version of Python.psutil
 * latest version of Python.pythonnet
 * latest version of Python.requests
+* latest version of Python.vdf
 * latest version of PySide6
 * latest version of Pyinstaller